-• Sports items will often be heavily restricted.
-Many have NO ARCHIVE restrictions, very often 48 hours but also 15 days or a specific date.
+Many sports items have NO ARCHIVE restrictions, very often 48 hours but also 15 days or a specific date.

-Video shot in the UK often carries this restriction:
+• Video shot in the UK often carries this restriction:

 ITN COPYRIGHT: TV: NO ACCESS ALL DOMESTIC AND INTERNATIONAL CHANNELS DISTRIBUTED IN UK & EIRE ON SKY/VIRGIN/FREEVIEW; BBC/BSKYB GROUP: NO ACCESS WORLDWIDE ANY MEDIA; INTERNET: NO ACCESS.CO.UK WEB SITES AND ALL WEBSITES PRINCIPALLY TARGETED AT THE UK AND/OR EIRE; MOBILE: NO ACCESS WORLDWIDE; NO USE AFTER 30 DAYS FROM DATE FIRST USED ON ALL PLATFORMS.